 You must promptly notify BlueCross if your organization changes ownership.
-Complete the Application For Clinic/Group/Institution/Location to File Claims or to Change Employer Identification Number (EIN) which can be found in the Providers area of the website.
-Select Provider Enrollment and then select Forms Library.
+Complete the Application For Clinic/Group/Institution/Location to File Claims or to Change Employer Identification Number (EIN) which is located inside My Provider Enrollment Portal.

 1.6.5 Recredentialing